Practice Foundation

 *Land-based includes any applied efforts that are tied to the land itself; from landscape architecture to ecology, planning, gardening, farming, arboriculture, and conservation.

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants developing land-based* work and is offered in support of applied research and realized projects.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
 The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
 The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
 To practice is to repeat, to do, to act.
 It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...